dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 type Account = record { owner : principal; subaccount : opt Subaccount; };
 ```

-The canonical textual representation of the account follows the definition in ICRC-1.
+The canonical textual representation of the account follows the definition in [ICRC-1](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md).
+Note that ICRC-7 accounts have the same structure and follow the same overall principles as ICRC-1 accounts.

+### Token identifiers

+Tokens in ICRC-7 are identified through token identifiers, or token ids.
+A token id is a natural number value.
+Token identifiers do not need to be allocated in a contiguous manner.
+Non-contiguous, i.e., sparse, representations are, for example, useful for mapping string-based representations to token ids.

 ## Methods

 ### icrc7_collection_metadata

 Returns all the collection-level metadata of the NFT collection in a single query.
 ```candid "Methods" +=
 icrc7_collection_metadata : () -> record {